An introduction to Service Level Agreements

 Why Bother? – I want my job done NOW!

 A Ticket priority system is an essential component of a well managed response system.
 In this manner, resources are allocated fairly across all our clients in logical manner and resources allocated to genuine need.
-The International world standard best practices (ITIL standards) define these definitions and all reputable IT partners will adopt them to some degree.
+The International world standard best practices (ITIL) define these and all reputable IT partners will adopt them to some degree.
 Even if you had entirely dedicated resources they would need to adopt a similar approach to internal job priority allocation.

 The Calibre One Commitment